I am outraged! »

 Also, I clarified with him and he’s open to places on the Big Lake as well as inland lakes.
 I used to think Wonderland Resort was the bomb (tiny old-school cabins on the Big Lake) but that property has since been purchased and on it sits a private home.

-I have several old (10+ years) college textbooks and I’m not quite sure what to do them.
-Can anyone offer me suggestions?
-I’ve looked on a few buy-back websites and, of course, no one wants to buy these from me since they’re ancient.
-Is there a textbook recycler in town?
+Can anyone offer suggestions on what to do with old college text books?
+I’ve looked on a few buy-back websites and, of course, no one wants to buy them.
+Is there a textbook recycler?

-I don’t feel right just throwing these in the garbage, especially since this is my very expensive college education we’re talking about!
-If anyone else has had this problem please let me know what you did!
+I don’t feel right just throwing them in the garbage, especially since it’s my very expensive college education we’re talking about!
+Please let me know what you did in the comments below.

 I’m thinking of taking my grill out of the garage today.
 Expect a blizzard this weekend.
 Sorry.